Disney Channel: It's a Laugh Productions

-Disney Europe Animation
+Walt Disney EMEA Productions

-Disney Europe Animation is the network's European animation studio located in London, England, which provides other original programs within Europe.
+Walt Disney EMEA Productions Limited is the network's European production studio located in London, England, which co-produces original programs within Europe alongside other companies.

 Disney Original Documentary

-Disney Original Documentary is a banner from Disney Branded Television for documentary-based programs broadcast on Disney Channel and released on Disney+.
+Disney Original Documentary is a banner from Disney Branded Television for documentary-based programs broadcast on Disney Channel and released on Disney+ that launched on December 9, 2021.

 Media

 Video games

 In 2010, Disney Channel All Star Party was released for the Nintendo Wii.
 The four-player mascot party game, in which the stages resemble board games, features characters from Disney Channel programs such as Sonny with a Chance, Wizards of Waverly Place, and JONAS L.A.
 Several video games based on the Disney Channel animated series Phineas and Ferb were released by Disney Interactive Studios.
-The Disney Channel website also features various Flash games incorporating characters from the channel's various program franchises.
-There have also been games based on Kim Possible and Hannah Montana.
+The Disney Channel website also featured various Flash games incorporating characters from the channel's various program franchises, including Kim Possible and Hannah Montana.

 Marketing programs

-In June 2012, The Walt Disney Company announced that it would stop advertising or promoting food or beverage products that do not meet strict nutritional guidelines.
+In June 2012, the Walt Disney Company announced that it would stop advertising or promoting food or beverage products that do not meet strict nutritional guidelines.
 Disney Channel purportedly became the first media company to take such a stance on stopping the marketing of junk food products to kids.
 Due to its commercial-free format, such advertising appears only in the form of underwriter sponsorships during promotional breaks.

 On July 1, 2012, Disney Channel began providing Descriptive Video Service audio in compliance with the 21st Century Communications and Video Accessibility Act of 2010, which required network owned-and-operated stations and affiliates in the 25 largest television markets as well as the five highest-rated cable and satellite channels (including Disney Channel) to offer audio descriptions for the blind.
-Since July 1, 2012, Disney Channel now presents an on-screen mark at the beginning of certain programming on their schedule to refer that the program has audio description for visually-impaired, in order to comply with the 21st Century Communications and Video Accessibility Act of 2010.
-Certain episodes of Gravity Falls, Austin and Ally, Good Luck Charlie, and Phineas and Ferb show the AD))) mark and a 2-tone sound repeated 3 times at the beginning of the episode to notice the audio description track available through the SAP feed.
-Disney Junior airs the AD)) mark and the intended SAP track on newer episodes of Little Einsteins.
-(ABC airs this mark of the bottom-left corner of the screen.)
+This is accompanied by an on-screen mark at the beginning of certain scheduled programming indicating to viewers that the service is available.
+Some episodes of Gravity Falls, Austin and Ally, Good Luck Charlie, and Phineas and Ferb show the AD))) mark and a 2-tone sound repeated 3 times at the beginning of the episode to give notice of the audio description track available through the SAP feed.
+Disney Junior displays the AD)) mark and the intended SAP track on newer episodes of Little Einsteins.
+(ABC positions this mark in the bottom-left corner of the screen.)